xica/heroku-buildpack-scipy/README.md

 This is a custom [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps that use NumPy and/or SciPy, powered by [pip](http://www.pip-installer.org/).

+Note: This buildpack currently only supports the 'classic' cedar stack.
+It does not yet support the cedar-14 stack, but has plans to do so in the future.

 Please open a GitHub for any problems encountered or feature requests.
 If are using this project and found it useful, please let me know!
 (Preferably by email: brandon.k.liu@gmail.com).
 I maintain this project on my spare time,